|

 As yet, the present Town Hall was to built - it was to be erected

-15 years later - and Worthington's monument dominated Albert
+15 years later - and Worthington's monument dominated Albert square.

-Manchester.
-The City Police
+The City Police & Sessions

-On a more modest scale, he also designed many Unitarian chapels
+a more modest scale, he also designed many Unitarian chapels on

-a collaborative effort between him and his partner John Elgood.
+effort between him and his partner John Elgood.
+It was here, the

-It was here, the home of engineer Daniel Adamson, that the very
+home of engineer Daniel Adamson, that the very first meeting of

-first meeting of the promoters of the Manchester
+the promoters of the Manchester

 Ship Canal Company met in June 1882.